A basic understanding of the biology of lice will assist you in identifying and controlling them.

 Each of the questions below links further down the page to the answers.

-Sheep are also host to two other species of lice.
-The sucking lice feed on blood, have long thin heads and appear bluish in colour: the face louse, Linognathus ovillus, occurs mainly on or close to the face, and the foot louse, Linognathus pedalis, is found on the legs and on the scrotum in rams.
+Sheep are also host to two other species of lice that are both sucking lice, which feed on blood, have long thin heads and appear bluish in colour:

 Sheep lice do not breed on animals other than sheep (with the possible exception of goats, in very rare instances).
 Birds do not carry sheep lice and they do not remain in wool rubbed onto fences, trees or other structures, so these are not sources of infestation.